deakjahn/flutter_theming_howto/README.md

 ## User settings

 Creating a settings page is beyond the scope of this article—you'll find plenty of examples on the web everywhere.
-But once you have one, be sure to include a selection for the user to select from three options:
+But once you have one, be sure to include a selection for the user to select from your options:

 ```dart
   Map<String, String> _THEMES(BuildContext context) {